YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 The fence options are:

 * NONE: This causes MUPIP JOURNAL -RECOVER to apply all individual updates as if transaction fences did not exist.
-Note that, this means journal processing treats a SET/KILL within a TP transaction as if it was an unfenced SET/KILL. -FENCES=NONE is not permitted for MUPIP JOURNAL -ROLLBACK.
+Note that this means journal processing treats a SET/KILL within a TP transaction as if it was an unfenced SET/KILL. -FENCES=NONE is not permitted for MUPIP JOURNAL -ROLLBACK.

 * ALWAYS: This causes MUPIP JOURNAL -RECOVER to treat any unfenced or improperly fenced updates as broken transactions.
 FENCES=ALWAYS is not permitted for MUPIP JOURNAL -ROLLBACK.